charliepereirac/coti/README.md

 To see the API's documentation use the following command: http://localhost:8000/docs You will come up with this:
 ![Captura de pantalla 2022-01-15 a las 14 42 52](https://user-images.githubusercontent.com/96559779/149626386-0002285e-0692-44ad-87b1-b2aa18a491c6.png)

+The API can run 3 consultations:
+-	By hash: It tries to emulate COTI’s function to retrieve information by inserting a known hash.
+To run this please use: http://localhost:8000/{hash}.
+Replace “hash” with the code you are interested to look for.
+-	By date: It retrieves information from a given day.
+To run this use: http://localhost:8000/{day}/{month}/{year}.
+Please use the format “%d/%m/%Y”
+-	Between dates: Similar to the previous one but this query retrieves information  between dates (inclusive) http://localhost:8000/{day_1}/{month_1}/{year_1}/{day_2}/{month_2}/{year_2}.
+Please use the same date format as the previous one.